rhancockn/autovps/bin/siemens_auto_voxel/doc/README.md

 #### Run the script

-Open Terminal and type `remote_auto_voxel.sh SubjectUID StudyNumber Series Project`, where
+Open Terminal and type `remote_auto_voxel.sh SubjectUID StudyNumber Series TD`, where

 - `SubjectUID`, `StudyNumber`, `Series` are taken from NiDB as above
-- `Project` is the name for the set of predefined voxels.
-This has to be setup beforehand.
-Currently the only option is `DIPOLE`

 #### Wait